chimechallenge/chime-utils/README.md

 [![nVIDIA](https://img.shields.io/badge/nVIDIA-%2376B900.svg?style=for-the-badge&logo=nVIDIA&logoColor=white)](https://github.com/NVIDIA/NeMo)

-This year CHiME-8 DASR baseline is built directly upon [NVIDIA NeMo](https://github.com/NVIDIA/NeMo) last year CHiME-7 DASR Submission [1]. <br>
+This year CHiME-8 DASR baseline is built directly upon NVIDIA NeMo team last year CHiME-7 DASR Submission [1]. <br>

-It is available at FIXME
+It is available at [](), we used our own fork of NeMo because it will be easier to maintain during the challenge.

 ## Data preparation